Huckins 78' (PT-95) 20th scale PT Boat Hull

-Having completed the Vosper Hull I have decided to do a 20th scale Huckins Hull.
+Having completed the Vosper Hull I decided to do a 20th scale Huckins Hull.

-I find the Huckins to be the ugly duckling of the three US PT's, very utilitarian in design, not nearly as elegant as the Elco but it was the best riding boat and should have become more popular, I guess we'll never know why things turned out the way they did for Huckins but seems when you mix military and money some strange things happen!
+I find the Huckins to be the ugly duckling of the three US PT's, very utilitarian in design, not nearly as elegant as the Elco but it was, by all accounts, the best riding boat and should have become more popular, I guess we'll never know why things turned out the way they did for Huckins but seems when you mix military and money some strange things happen!

 In the 20th scale Hull I am allowing for three electric motors of up to 35mm motors the same size as used in the Elco 20th scale.